yahiae6643/github-tutorial/README.md

 ###### `Image source: https://github.com/logos`

 Github is a website used to post your projects and their previous versions for everyone to see.
 Since it is based on _Git_ (**Git** in **Git**hub), you can refer back to your projects for the sake of improvement, removal, or fixing errors with your current file.
 However, the main difference between the two is that it is also used to **easily collaborate with one or more users on one or multiple projects**.
-> Users go through a very short and easy process in order to collaborate with others, which would be taught later in the tutorial!
+> Users go through a very short and easy process in order to become a full github user, which would be in this tutorial!
 > Collaborations are usually for adding suggested features or fixing bugs on one project, but they can be used for so much more!

 ---